cortexrd/Knack-Toolkit-Library/README.md

         used in the code to confirm completion, so it must be exactly the same.

     d.
-Set the view title to **Account Logs AUTOREFRESH=30**, disable keyword search, enable Inline editing, 10 records at a time, no filter.
+Set the view title to **Account Logs \_ar=30**, disable search, enable Inline editing, 10 records at a time, no filter.

     e.
 Sort by Log Nb: high to low, limit to 5 records.